gohugoio/hugo/content/en/hugo-pipes/js.md

 ### Import JS code from /assets

-{{< new-in "0.78.0" >}}

-Since Hugo `v0.78.0` `js.Build` has full support for the virtual union file system in [Hugo Modules](/hugo-modules/).
+`js.Build` has full support for the virtual union file system in [Hugo Modules](/hugo-modules/).
 You can see some simple examples in this [test project](https://github.com/gohugoio/hugoTestProjectJSModImports), but in short this means that you can do this:

 ```js
 import { hello } from 'my/module';